marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

    Bruce Nordman.

 # Open Issues
-- rewrite the abstract and intro
+- DONE: rewrite the abstract and intro
-- we support YANG and not MIB
+- DONE: YANG and not MIB
-- A standard must support the unique identification of entities => 4.4.
-Using Entity Identifiers of Existing MIB Modules, changed from MIB to YANG => the uuid from the hardware YANG RFC 8348 (replacement for ENTITY-MIB v4
+- DONE: A standard must support the unique identification of entities => 4.4.
+Using Entity Identifiers of Existing MIB Modules, changed from MIB to YANG => hardware YANG RFC 8348 (replacement for ENTITY-MIB v4

-- a new requirement for the unique id: the link with the digital map, inventory so the unique Ids are the ones from RFC8345 and a consequence IVY (and NMOP) NetworkId, NodeId, LinkId, and interfaceId
+  DONE: a new requirement for the unique id: the link with the digital map, inventory
+	so the unique Ids are the ones from RFC8345 and a consequence IVY (and NMOP) NetworkId, NodeId, LinkId, and interfaceId
+- DONE: battery not important for green as a core component => could be added later
+- DONE (but not complete) new section: diff compared to the old RFC
+- DONE: less focus on PoE
+- run the document through word for spelling mistakes

-- To be decided: Do we need to keep a reference to the MIB object entPhysicalUUID (in section 4.4) (from ENTITY-MIB v4) in case of legacy device (MIB)?
+- OPEN ISSUE FOR THE BOF: Do we need to keep a reference to the MIB object entPhysicalUUID (in section 4.4 from ENTITY-MIB v4) in case of legacy device (MIB)?
+- OPEN ISSUE FOR THE BOF: the EMAN requirements and EMAN framework had a lot of emphasis on the "Reporting on Other Entities", typically smart PDU or PoE.
+Is this important.
 - new GREEN metrics?
 	new: network-wide energy efficiency metric (like in Data Center) derived ones => we have energy metrics => we might new performance (for ex: traffic/energy) temperature? it should be somewhere else
-- Battery: not important for green as a core component => could be added later
-- new section: diff compared to the old RFC
-- less focus on PoE

 - do we need new power states?
 Maybe not but we need to explain the mapping of existing energy efficient features
 -    When an Energy Object is set to a particular Power State, the represented device or component may be busy.
 The Energy Object